Open In Colab

 Training testing split

-Here we change a little how we do the data splitting.
-Instead of spliting the dataframe into training and testing, we’ll first split the dataframe into inputs and target variables.
+To do this we’ll first split the dataframe into inputs and target variables.
 I.e., we’d like to use X to predict y.
 Then we split each into training and testing sets.
-This makes it easier to work with sklearn algorithms.
+This makes it easier to work with sklearn.

 #split data into predictors (X) and target (y)